extism/extism/README.md

 ### _Welcome!_

-**Please note:** This project still under active development and APIs may change until we hit v1.0.
+**Please note:** This project still under active development and APIs are changing as we hit 1.0.
+Currently, the main branch has many breaking changes.
+Our current release is 0.5.x.
+Until we release 1.0, we are cutting these releases from the [stable](https://github.com/extism/extism/tree/stable) branch.

 If you're interested in working on or building with Extism, please join our [Discord](https://discord.gg/cx3usBCWnc) and let us know - we are happy to help get you started.